Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-Emotional intelligence in business is a game-changer.
-It’s the ability to manage and understand emotions, both yours and others’.
-Some research even rates it above a high IQ for business success.
-If you can master emotional intelligence, you’ll be more attractive as a job candidate and may climb up the career ladder faster.
-For business owners, this skill can lead to success more often than not.
-So, how can you apply emotional intelligence in the office?
-It’s about being aware and considerate of others’ feelings, as well as managing your own emotions, to make the best decisions and create a positive working environment.
+Emotional intelligence in business can be a game-changer, helping professionals better manage and understand their own emotions and those of others around them.
+Some research even suggests this trait can matter more than a high IQ when it comes to business success.
+If you can master emotional intelligence, you’ll be more attractive as a job candidate and may climb the career ladder faster.
+For business owners, this skill can lead to stronger relationships and better long-term outcomes.

 What is emotional intelligence?

-Emotional intelligence is a person’s ability to perceive, understand and manage their own emotions, as well as the emotions of others.
-This insight and awareness can help you connect and communicate with others more effectively.
-It can also help you foster better relationships in the workplace, as you’ll be more likely to anticipate the needs of others.
-For example, emotional intelligence can help you respond appropriately in certain business scenarios, such as giving employees advice and receiving customer feedback.
+Emotional intelligence (EI) is an individual’s ability to perceive, understand and manage their own emotions and the emotions of others.
+This insight and awareness can help you connect and communicate with others more effectively, allowing you to build bridges, not walls.

 FYIDid you know

-Using emotional intelligence means managing your emotional response to situations so you stay flexible and positive as issues arise.
-People with poor self-management skills underperform in the workplace and often have problems with motivation and adapting to new circumstances.
+Putting emotional intelligence into practice means managing your emotional response so you can stay flexible and steady as challenges come up.
+Individuals with poor self-management skills tend to underperform in the workplace and often struggle with motivation and adapting to change.

 Did You Know?Did you know